On this page:

 Enrollment and Registration

-Students newly admitted to graduate programs in Arts & Sciences receive information on creating a WUSTL Key from the university.
-The WUSTL Key is Washington University users’ login ID and password for the use of university systems, and it is used (among other accesses) to register for courses online via WebSTAC during open registration periods.
+Students newly admitted to graduate programs in Arts & Sciences receive information about creating a WashU Key (a university login identity credential) from the university.
+The WashU Key and password are used to access Workday to register for courses online during open registration periods.
 All registrations require online approval by the student's faculty advisor and are monitored by the Office of Graduate Studies, Arts & Sciences.

 Regular Enrollment

-• They are registered for 9 or more course units; or
+- They are registered for 9 or more graduate-level (5000 and above) course units; or

 Enrollment Extension

-Students may be permitted to register for one additional year beyond their program length.
-When recommended by their department and approved by the Office of Graduate Studies, Arts & Sciences, these students will be registered in a zero-unit course (LGS 9002 Full-time Graduate Study Extension) that confers full-time enrollment status.
-Students registered for LGS 9002 may or may not receive stipend support, but they are eligible to receive other benefits available to full-time PhD students in Arts & Sciences, including health insurance and wellness fee subsidies.
+Students may be permitted to register for up to one additional year beyond their program length.
+When recommended by their department and approved by the Office of Graduate Studies, Arts & Sciences, these students will be registered in a 0-unit course (ASGS 9002 Full-Time Graduate Study Extension) that confers full-time enrollment status.
+Students registered for ASGS 9002 Full-Time Graduate Study Extension may or may not receive stipend support and may or may not be eligible to receive other benefits available to full-time PhD students in Arts & Sciences, including health insurance and wellness fee subsidies.

-Students may be registered for LGS 9002 for a maximum of two semesters.
-Students who do not complete their programs within this time limit must either withdraw from the program or be designated as Degree Candidacy Extended.
+Students may be registered for ASGS 9002 Full-Time Graduate Study Extension for a maximum of two semesters.
+Students who do not complete their programs within this time limit must either withdraw from the program or be designated as Degree Candidacy Extension.

 Upon the recommendation of their departments and the approval of the Office of Graduate Studies, Arts & Sciences, students who do not complete their PhD degrees within their program length and potential one-year enrollment extension may remain doctoral candidates for up to three years.
 Extended degree candidates are not registered for any courses, have no enrollment status, and receive none of the benefits available to registered Washington University students, including student loan deferment.